 Women are swept off their feet by ”prince charming”.

-They have a romantic idealization of the relationship, which is rooted in the subconscious mind – which blinds them to any red flags other people see.
+They have a romantic idealisation of the relationship rooted in the subconscious mind – which blinds them to any red flags other people see.

 They don’t know any better.
 They don’t possess the skills and people knowledge that could help them make better choices.

 They set their sights low – because they don’t expect much for themselves.
 It can be linked to a low-self-esteem.
-She just accepts the first guy that is interested – fearing he might be the last one that will show interest.
+She accepts the first guy interested – fearing he might be the last one that will show interest.

 Fear of being alone or on their own.
-They would rather commit to a new relationship very fast, before they got to new the guy well – than being on their own.
+They choose to commit to a new relationship quickly before they got to new the guy well – than being on their own.

 Extreme physical attraction.
 Sexual tension you can feel.
-While attraction is important, it might numb your brain that is trying to tell you about other worrisome qualities the guy has.
+While interest is essential, it might numb your brain to tell you about other worrisome qualities the guy has.

-What makes women stay in a bad relationships?
+What makes women stay in a bad relationship?

-The no 1 answer is: ”I love him so much”.
-They are totally intoxicated by the guys charm.
-The memory of how nice it was when it started out are still fresh in their minds and they cling to the hope that it can go back to that time.
+The no-one answer is: ”I love him so much”.
+The guy’s charm intoxicates them.
+The memory of how nice it was when it started is still fresh in their minds, and they cling to the hope that it can go back to that time.
 The truth is: what you accept, will continue.
 This includes all the bad behaviour as well.

 Some women are too scared to leave – they are being manipulated and controlled by the guy.
 They fear being physically hurt or financially punished.
 Some guys even threaten to commit suicide should the woman leave.

-Some women feel they have invested much into the relationship and find it hard to just break-up and leave.
-Often there are children involved and they decide to keep it going for the children’s sake.
+Some women feel they have invested much in the relationship and find it hard to just break-up and leave.
+Often there are children involved, and they decide to keep it going for the children’s sake.